Clear, consistent, and concise recycling labels that comply with FTC Green Guides. Making sense of recycling.

 - Sign the How2Recycle License Agreement.
 The fee structure is outlined within.

-- Pay the annual flat fee for participation based on company size.
-The one time set-up fee of $1,000 is waived if the License Agreement is signed without negotiation.
-Annual fees range from $2,000 to $6,000, with SPC members receiving a discount (see License Agreement for fee breakdown).
+- After signing the License, you will be invoiced the annual flat fee for participation based on company size.
+The one time set-up fee of $1,500 is waived if the License Agreement is signed without negotiation.
+Annual fees range from $2,000 to $6,000, with Sustainable Packaging Coalition (SPC) members receiving a discount (see License Agreement for fee breakdown).

-- Post information about the label, including a link to How2Recycle.info, on the company website.
+- Post information about the How2Recycle Program, including a link to How2Recycle.info, on the company website.

-- Provide SPC with information on the number of packages carrying the label.
+- Provide GreenBlue with information on the number of packages carrying the label.

 The website provides additional information, resources for checking local recycling instructions, and a consumer survey.
-Our Facebook page is also available, allowing us to interact with the public and capture consumer feedback.
+Our Facebook page and Twitter account are also available, allowing us to interact with the public and capture consumer feedback.
 Media coverage of the labeling effort has included outlets such as LA Times, Fast Company, Waste Recycling News, Packaging Digest, GreenBiz, and Supermarket News.